 Using this cardboard in composting will just gum things up, although it actually recycles quite nicely.

-Also, wax-coated cardboard often has a lot of dyes and other chemical additives that contaminate it.
+Also, wax-coated cardboard often has a lot of dyes or inks and other chemical additives that contaminate it.

-A good example is a printed drink container from fast-food restaurants, which is first printed, then coated heavily in wax.
+A good example is a printed drink container from a fast-food restaurant, which is first printed, then coated heavily in wax.

 The mess printing you have on your cardboard, the better.